bzoia/openhab2-addons/addons/binding/org.openhab.binding.openwebnet/README.md

     + The user will need to logout and login to see the new group added.
 If you added your user to this group and still cannot get permission, reboot Linux to ensure the new group permission is attached to the `openhab` user.
 - Once the gateway is discovered and added, a second discovery request from Inbox will discover devices.
 Because of the ZigBee radio network, discovery will take ~40-60 sec.
 Be patient!
-- Wireless devices must be part of the same ZigBee network of the USB dongle to discover them.
-Please refer to [this guide by BTicino](http://www.bticino.com/products-catalogue/management-of-connected-lights-and-shutters/#installation) to setup a ZigBee wirelss network which includes the USB dongle
+- Wireless devices must be part of the same ZigBee network of the ZigBee USB Gateway to discover them.
+Please refer to [this guide by BTicino](http://www.bticino.com/products-catalogue/management-of-connected-lights-and-shutters/#installation) to setup a ZigBee wireless network which includes the ZigBee USB Gateway
-- Only powered wireless devices part of the same ZigBee network and within radio coverage of the USB dongle will be discovered.
+- Only powered wireless devices part of the same ZigBee network and within radio coverage of the ZigBee USB Gateway will be discovered.
 Unreachable or not powered devices will be discovered as *GENERIC* devices and cannot be controlled.
-Control units cannot be discovered by the USB dongle and therefore are not supported
+Control units cannot be discovered by the ZigBee USB Gateway and therefore are not supported

 ## Thing Configuration